Summary

 ELG 6360 Digital Integrated Circuit Testing (3 units)

 Production testing of digital integrated circuits.
-Cost and difficulty of testing.
 Outline of methods of testing used in production.
 Testing schemes and design for testability.
-Specific topics are faults and fault models, yield estimates, testability measures, fault simulation, test generation methods, sequential testing, scan design, boundary scan, built-in self-test, CMOS testing.
+Faults and fault models, yield estimates, testability measures, fault simulation, test generation methods, sequential testing, scan design, boundary scan, built-in self test, CMOS testing.
 This course is equivalent to ELEC 5600 at Carleton University.

 Course Component: Lecture